 So how exactly did I get the job?

-At the time, a good friend of mine was working for an events company that was hired to plan, organize and execute the dinner gala.
-They had been working with the US protocol team for Mrs. Clinton for nearly a month when they made a last minute request for a calligrapher based in Shanghai.
+At the time, a good friend of mine was working for an events company that was hired to plan and execute the dinner gala.
+They had been working with the US protocol team for Mrs. Clinton for nearly a month when the team made a last minute request for a calligrapher based in Shanghai.

 And this is where I came in.